DronKab/imav24/README.md

 ros2 launch imav24 simulador.launch.py
 ```

-This will run px4_driver node and UXRCE agent.
+This will run px4_driver node, Aruco detection node, and UXRCE agent.
 Let it run in the background.

 2. Take off and change to Offboard mode.
 You can run your node afterwards with *ros2 run imav24 <node_name>* in another terminal.